maggy1209/alx-low_level_programming/0x00-hello_world/README.md

 * `Task 0 :Preprocessor` -script that runs a C file through the   preprocessor and save the result into another file.
+* `Task 1: Compiler` -A script that compiles a C file but does not link.